-1Electricity is a subset of total energy.
-Electrical energy represents approximately 78% of total AT&T energy consumption globally.
-Other forms of energy include all forms of steam and all types of fuel use.
+2 Electricity is a subset of total energy.
+Electrical energy represents approximately 82% of total AT&T energy consumption globally.
+Other forms of energy include steam, chilled water and all types of fuel use.

-Our approach to energy management is constantly evolving.
-We continuously explore new strategies to manage the energy we use more efficiently and incorporate renewable energy into our portfolio.
+Our approach to energy management is constantly evolving as we explore new strategies to manage the energy we use more efficiently and incorporate renewable energy into our portfolio.

 Our energy management systems, strategies and framework are reflective of ISO 50001 principles, including: